MicrosoftDocs/dynamics-365-intelligent-order-management/topics/installation.md

 ## Create an environment

-Before you install Microsoft Dynamics 365 Intelligent Order Management, you must create an environment.
+Before you install Microsoft Dynamics 365 Intelligent Order Management, create an environment.
 If you're integrating with finance and operations apps and you set up dual-write, you already created an environment.
 After you create the environment, the instructions remain the same.

 If you don't already have an environment, follow these steps to create one.